 This pattern is designed to satisfy the 39 units of lower division G.E. requirement to any of the CSU campuses.
-A minimum of 48 semester units in General Education (G.E.) is required for a BA/BS degree, 9 semester units must be at the upper division level.
+A minimum of 48 semester units in General Education (G.E.) is required for a BA/B5 degree, 9 semester units must be at the upper division level.
 G.E. units in excess of 39 completed at YCCD campuses may transfer as lower division major and/or elective (70 C.C. units maximum).
-CSU campuses may have additional lower division graduation requirements outside of G.E.
-Contact a Woodland Community College Counselor for additional General Education and major requirements for individual campuses at 530.661.5720.
+CSU campuses may have additional lower division requirements outside of G.E.

+graduation requirements outside of G.E.
+Confact a Woodland Community College Counselor for additional General Education and major requirements for individual campuses at 530.661.5720.